semmi88/semmi88.github.io/blog_posts/contact_tracing.md

 The encryption flow that takes place in ENS is the following.
 A cryptoghraic random number generator (CRNG) generates a Temporary Exposure Key (TEK) every 24 hours.
 This Temporary Exposure Key is then used to derive another key called Rolling Proximity Identified Key (RPIK).
 The key derivation is done using hash-based key derivation funcion (HKDF).
 Once we have the derived key (RPIK), we use it to generate a new identifier every 10 minutes, which is called Rolling Proximity Identifier (RPI).
 This Rolling Proximity Identifier will serve as the BeaconID basically.
 The key generation step is done through encryption, using the AES symmetric key cipher.
 Symmetrics means that the same key (RPIK) can be used for encryption and decryption as well.
 The data that we encrypt to generate the final IDs, is the timestamp corresponding to the 10 minute interval, marking the creating the new IDs.

 The same processs is reapated for starting from the Temporary Exposure Key (TEK), we derive another key called Associatd Encrypted Metadata Key (AEMK).
 Using this key we generate the final part of the bluetooth payload called the Associated Encrypted Metadata (AEM).
-AEM is generted using symmetric encrpytion, but in counter mode (AES-CTR).
-This mode of operation requires an initialization vector (IV), which should be like a random salt (we can us RPI for this purpose) (https://cryptobook.nakov.com/symmetric-key-ciphers/aes-cipher-concepts).
+AEM is generted using symmetric encrpytion, but in [counter mode (AES-CTR)](https://cryptobook.nakov.com/symmetric-key-ciphers/cipher-block-modes).
+This mode of operation requires an initialization vector (IV), which should be like a random salt (we can us RPI for this purpose).
 Finally the data that we encrypt contians the protocol verion and the transmit power, which can be used for proximity calculation based on reciever signal strenght.

 Now I have to be honest, I don't really understand a reason for key derivation step, as the original random key (TEK) could just be used instead of deriving a new key (RPIK).
 The key derivation step could serve varios purposes.
 It could be needed to improve the random number generators output (which could be potentially biased).
 It could also serve to protect againt analysis and attacks of the system.
 With every PRIK we generate 144 PRIs every day (one every 10 minutes), so in theory these IDs could be used to try to guess the original encryption key (RPIK).
 But knowing the derived key (RPIK) is not enough to exploit the system, as we would need access to the original Temporary Exposure Key (TEK) for that.